The category A listed Erskine Bridge marked the 50th anniversary of its opening in July 2021 - and you can see amazing footage of the structure here.

 Find out some interesting facts you might not have known about the grade A listed Bascule Bridge in this quick read.

-To this day people come to watch the grade A listed structure rise to the sky.
-Find out more about the only remaining rolling lift bridge in Scotland.
+To this day, people come to watch the grade A listed structure rise to the sky.
+Find out more about this fascinating rolling lift bridge.